kdevay/odin-landing-page/readme.txt

 - odin-landing-page repo > Settings
 -  Pages (left side bar)
 - Change source from "none" to "main branch" >  Save

+Here are credits for photos used:
+-water image by Ave Calvar Martinez, found on Pexels

 The lines below are my notes for the structure of the html, including some odin css requirements.